 Interestingly, many of the hills’ crosses have been destroyed in numerous demolition attempts by the Soviet government.
 But the crosses are always quickly replaced, strengthening the fortitude and significance of the Catholic pilgrim site.
 In 1993, Pope John Paul II visited.
-This first brought attention on a world stage, helping it gain popularity.
-There were so many cool photo ops here that we were overwhelmed.
-But in a truly fantastic way!
+This first brought attention on the world stage, helping it gain popularity.
+There were so many cool photo ops here that we were overwhelmed, in a truly fantastic way!

 5. Port of Klaipėda

-This is not an attraction.
-It’s actually the new ferry port you will need to drive to in order to cross the Curonian Lagoon to get to the Curonian Spit.
-The ferry route is Klaipėda-Smilynė and runs mostly half hourly from 6:20am–11:20pm.
-But please check the website for a more detailed time table.
-The price for a passenger car is £11 (€12.30/$13.50USD) one way and takes only 5 minutes to cross.
+The Port of Klaipėda, near the resort town of Palanga, isn’t an attraction as such.
+It’s the new ferry port you will need to use to cross the Curonian Lagoon to get to the Curonian Spit.
+The ferry route is Klaipėda-Smilynė and usually runs half-hourly from 6:20am–11:20pm.
+But, please check the website for a more detailed timetable.
+The price for a passenger car is around €12 one way and takes only five minutes to cross.

-Lithuania Travel – Day 2
+Lithuania Road Trip – Day 2

 6. Curonian Spit National Park

 We stopped at random spots and walked different areas of the sand dunes.
-We also paid £2.60/person (€3/$3.20USD) to enter the Kursiu Nerija National Park.
-This entailed a nice pathway and plaques detailing the varying type of sand dunes here.
-You will then walk onto a flat area of sand getting close to the larger fenced off dunes.
-The end point of the walk overlooks the coast line and is a nice viewpoint.
+For sure, this is where you’ll find Lithuania’s best beaches.
+We also paid €3/person to enter the Kursiu Nerija National Park.
+This entailed a nice pathway and information boards detailing the varying types of sand dunes.
+You’ll then walk onto a flat area of sand getting close to the larger fenced-off dunes.
+The endpoint of the walk overlooks the coastline and is a nice viewpoint.

 7. Trakai Island Castle

-If you choose to travel Lithuania, visiting this castle will be one of the highlights of your trip.
-After the 3 hour drive from Klaipėda, we were more than ready to stretch our legs!
-Unfortunately, you will have to pay for parking anywhere near the castle.
-We parked in what seemed an unofficial off shoot car park for around £2.60 (€3/$3.20USD).
-We then walked about 10–15 minutes through the village, around the serene lake and across the wooden bridge to reach the Island castle.
+Unfortunately, if you park near the castle, you’ll have to pay for parking.
+We parked in what seemed an unofficial off-shoot car park for around €3.
+We then walked about 10–15 minutes through the village, around the serene lake and across the wooden bridge to reach the island castle.
 Views of the castle over the lake and from the bridge are stunning.
 It’s one of the most picturesque castle settings in Europe.

-There is plenty going on around the lake.
+Plenty is going on around the lake too.
 Boat rides, souvenir shops, bars and restaurants.
-However, we only had time to check out the castle itself which was worth the £7 (€8/$9USD) entrance fee.
+However, we only had time to check out the castle itself which was worth the €8 entrance fee.
 The castle dates back to the 14th Century.
-Information inside details the history very well.
+The information provided inside details the history very well.

 8. Hill of 3 Crosses

-We decided to check out some of the main attractions in Vilnius as we would depart from here.
-So we decided to go to the Hill of 3 Crosses.
+We decided to check out some of the main attractions in Vilnius as we would depart from there later in the evening.
+So, we decided to go to the Hill of 3 Crosses.
 Getting there involved walking by the Vilnia River and through peaceful forest-type surroundings.

 9. Gediminas Castle Tower

-Lithuania Travel Recap
+Lithuania Weekend Road Trip Recap

-Flights: Flying London to Vilnius return (departing Friday night, returning Sunday night) isn’t the cheapest airfare for Ryanair European weekend standards.
+Vilnius is easily reached from many European cities.
+Flying London to Vilnius return (departing Friday night, returning Sunday night) isn’t the cheapest airfare by Ryanair European weekend standards.
 But it didn’t break the bank either.
 For return airfares, we paid around €68.

 Accommodation in Lithuania